-Quantum cryptography is a technology that uses quantum physics to secure the distribution of symmetric encryption keys.
+Quantum cryptography is a technology that relies on quantum physics to secure the distribution of symmetric encryption keys.
 A more accurate name for it is quantum key distribution (QKD).
 It works by sending photons, which are “quantum particles” of light, across optical links.
 Today, these links are based on optical fibers, with a corresponding distance limitation caused by loss.
 Work is also underway to leverage trusted quantum satellites to enable end-to-end global coverage.

-This would impose strong limitations on the available bandwidth, due to the fact that the key distribution rate of QKD is typically 1’000 to 10’000 times lower than conventional optical communications.
+This would impose strong limitations on the available bandwidth because the key distribution rate of QKD is typically 1’000 to 10’000 times slower than conventional optical communications.

-Therefore, in practice, QKD is often combined with conventional symmetric encryption, such as AES, and used to frequently refresh short encryption keys.
+Therefore, in practical implementations, QKD is often combined with conventional symmetric encryption, such as AES, and used to frequently refresh short encryption keys.
 This is sufficient to provide quantum-safe security.

-The very processing power of the quantum computer can solve these mathematical problems exponentially faster than classical computers and break public-key cryptography.
+The very processing power of the quantum computer can solve the mathematical problems underlying these algorithms exponentially faster than classical computers and break public-key cryptography.
 The advent of a quantum computer powerful enough to process the current public keys algorithms will destroy our cybersecurity infrastructure.

 This is often referred to as the Y2Q (Year to Quantum) by reference to the famous Y2K bug.
 Today, Y2Q is widely expected within a short decade.
 Unfortunately, even before Y2Q, the currently used public-key cryptosystems are not appropriate to secure data that require long-term confidentiality.
-Malicious actors can use the “hack now, decrypt later” attack vector, record encrypted data and wait until a quantum computer is available to decrypt it, by attacking the public keys.
+Malicious actors can use the “hack now, decrypt later” attack vector, record encrypted data now and wait until a quantum computer is available to decrypt it, by attacking the public keys.
 Considering the shelf life of critical data in most industries, the quantum computer already poses a very real threat now.

 Countering the quantum computer threat will rely on two pillars.
 One is the development of new classical algorithms, which should resist the quantum computer.
 These are known as Post-Quantum or Quantum-Resistant algorithms.

 We already encountered the example of AES above for encryption.
 We can also mention some signature schemes (LMS and XMSS), based on so-called hash functions.
 Many other algorithms, for both signature and key exchange are being developed in the framework of the NIST process.
 In July 2022, NIST announced the first set of algorithms that will form the final standards for post-quantum cryptography.
 Much work is still needed to transform the choice of algorithms into practical implementations, including the choice of all suitable parameters for various security levels.

 Most QKD solutions currently consist of key distribution appliances combined with link encryptors.
 The QKD appliances distribute the secret keys to the link encryptors.
 These keys are mixed with the original keys provided by the link encryptor through public key cryptography.
 The link encryptors use the keys to encrypt large amounts of data, typically up to 100 Gb/s thus offering quantum-safe security added to the existing infrastructure.

 In the simplest case, two QKD appliances are connected through an optical fiber and continuously distribute key material, which they store at each end-point, until it is requested by the encryptors.

-These solutions work up to an optical attenuation in the fiber of 18 dB, which corresponds to a range of about 80km, depending on the quality of the optical network.
+These solutions work up to an optical attenuation in the fiber of 24 to 30 dB, which corresponds to a range of about 120km, depending on the quality of the optical network.
 Subsequently, these systems are typically deployed in Local Area Networks or Metropolitan Area Networks, such as corporate campuses or datacentre interconnects.

 These applications have been extended to much longer distances, through the use of so-called Trusted Nodes.
 These trusted Nodes perform key hopping, whereby keys are generated at a starting node and transferred securely from node to node until the end node.